gabiilimaa1996-sudo/front_serverest_dev/README.md

 ### `commands.js`

-This file acts as an aggregator and imports the command modules by domain [3].
+This file acts as an aggregator and imports the command modules by domain.

 ```js
 import './commands/auth.commands'